-Christine co-hosts Eaarth Feels Podcast.
-Every week she and her co-host explore climate change solutions and hope, and read the best articles on climate change on the web.
+Christine co-hosts Eaarth Feels Podcast, where she and her co-host explore climate change solutions and hope, and read the best articles on climate change on the web.

 Thank you for stopping by.
 Whether or not you use these resources, please remember to be kind and gentle with yourself.
 You make a difference in the world.
 Thank you for being you.